 MDAN (Male Domestic Abuse Network) is the national community and information network for practitioners supporting male victims.
-This information portal has been developed by the ManKind Initiative charity in partnership with Hestia and UKSAYSNOMORE.
 The ManKind Initiative manages, funds and owns the portal and MDAN.

 With the increasing number of men coming into contact with statutory authorities and service providers, it is vital that if they do not provide the direct support themselves, they know what organisations in their locality do.